choria-io/website/docs/content/adapters/jetstream/_index.md

 ## Configuration

-Given a JetStream server, the following will receive Registration data and re-publish it into a NATS Streaming Topic `node_data`.
+Given a JetStream server, the following will receive Registration data and re-publish it into a JetStream Topic `choria.node_metadata.%s` where the `%s` will be replaced with the sender node id.

 ```puppet
 class{"choria::broker":